The information in this article is up to date for tax year 2024 (returns filed in 2025).

 - You earned $108.28 or more from a church or qualified church organization.

 If any of these apply to you, you’ll need to file a return, even if your earnings are below the minimum income to file taxes for your status.
+Additionally, social security benefits may need to be reported on your tax return depending on your total income and filing status.

 If you are self-employed, the minimum income to file taxes is much lower.
 Self-employed individuals must file a tax return if their net earnings from self-employment are at least $400.
 This includes freelancers, independent contractors, and anyone else who works for themselves.